-The story of Stella Liebeck is one of rumors and jumping to conclusions.
-But it is also, arguably, part of a much larger story: the least publicized death of a constitutional right in the history of the United States -- the right to a trial by jury.
+The story of Stella Liebeck is one of rumors and assumptions.
+But it is also, arguably, part of a much larger story: the least publicized death of a constitutional right in the history of the United States—the right to a trial by jury.

 An Urban Legend

-After Mrs. Liebeck bought her coffee and breakfast, her grandson, who was driving, pulled over so she could add cream and sugar to her coffee.
-Since his Ford Probe had no cupholders, she placed the cup between her legs.
+After Mrs. Liebeck bought coffee and breakfast at a McDonald's drive-through, her grandson, who was driving, pulled over so she could add cream and sugar.
+Since his car had no cupholders, she placed the cup between her legs.
 When she fumbled with the lid and spilled the coffee on her sweatpants, she began to scream.

-“All I remember is trying to get out of the car,” Liebeck later related.
-“I knew I was in terrible pain.”
-She went into shock and her grandson rushed her to the emergency room, where she would undergo surgery and receive skin grafts.
+“All I remember is trying to get out of the car,” Liebeck later explained.
+“I was in terrible pain.”
+She went into shock, and her grandson rushed her to the emergency room, where she underwent surgery and received skin grafts.
 She had third degree burns on 6% of her body; the pictures of her injuries are shocking.

 Still, Liebeck did not sue.
-Her family wrote a letter to McDonalds asking them to pay her hospital bills and check whether its coffee machine was faulty.
-McDonalds rebuffed them, offering $800, so they found a lawyer.
-But even the outcome of the lawsuit -- a $2.9 million verdict that people saw as Liebeck hitting the jackpot -- was a fiction.
+Her family wrote a letter to McDonald's asking the company to pay her hospital bills and check whether its coffee machine was faulty.
+McDonald's rebuffed them, offering $800, so they found a lawyer.
+But even the outcome of the lawsuit—a $2.9 million verdict that people saw as Liebeck hitting the jackpot—was a fiction.

-During the course of the trial, McDonalds revealed that serving coffee at 180-190 degrees was standard policy.
-A McDonalds executive described it as an “industry standard” that responded to customers wishes for coffee that would still be hot after a car ride home.
-He also said that the 700 complaints McDonalds had received about the coffee causing burns did not concern him.
-It was not significant given the size of the McDonalds customer base.
+During the course of the trial, McDonald's employees said that serving coffee at 180-190 degrees was standard policy.
+A McDonald's executive described it as an “industry standard” that responded to customers wishes for coffee that would still be hot after a car ride home.
+He also said that the 700 complaints McDonald's had received about the coffee causing burns did not concern him.
+It was not significant given the size of the McDonald's customer base.

-His response may have seemed reasonable given the scale of McDonalds’s operations.
-But to a jury looking at a grandmother dealing with terrible injuries -- Liebeck required two years of additional medical attention that greatly increased her medical bills -- it seemed callous.
+His response may have seemed reasonable given the huge scale of McDonald's.
+But to a jury looking at a grandmother dealing with terrible injuries—Liebeck required two years of additional medical attention that greatly increased her medical bills—it seemed callous.

-The jury decided to award Liebeck $200,000 -- less than the $300,000 recommended by a mediator in a settlement that McDonalds rejected before trial.
+The jury decided to award Liebeck $200,000, which was less than the $300,000 recommended by a mediator in a settlement that McDonald's rejected before trial.
 The jury, however, decided Liebeck was 20% at fault since she spilled the coffee, so they gave her $160,000.
-In addition, they awarded her around $2.7 million (two days of McDonalds coffee revenue) in punitive damages.
+In addition, they awarded her around $2.7 million (two days of McDonald's coffee revenue) in punitive damages.
 In civil cases, since there are no criminal sentences, punitive damages exist to ensure companies change their behavior.
 The judge reduced the punitive damages to $480,000, for a total of $640,000.
 McDonalds appealed and later settled out of court for an undisclosed amount believed to be between $400,000 and $600,000.

 Mythbusters: Frivolous Lawsuits

-In a Reddit conversation that inspired this post, a user with a stated background as an attorney who defends medium and small businesses against liability suits cites Liebeck’s case:
+In a Reddit conversation that inspired this article, a user with a stated background as an attorney who defends medium and small businesses against liability suits described Liebeck’s case:

 Everybody now thinks it's easy as hell to sue and get big money.
 Lots of people think the court system and our laws are all fucked up… People sue over trivial stuff all the time hoping to cash in.
 Most of the time, they get their case dismissed or they get a nominal settlement after they've invested tons of time and effort in their case and… just want out of the case already.

-Saladoff has represented clients in liability lawsuits, so she is no outsider to the debate.
-But we see some of the restraints at work in the McDonalds case.
-A jury deliberated and decided on an amount resembling that recommended previously by a professional mediator, and the judge reduced the amount awarded.
+Saladoff has represented clients in liability lawsuits, so she is not an objective observer.
+But we see some of these restraints at work in the McDonald's case.
+A jury deliberated and decided on an amount that was close to what a professional mediator had suggested, and the judge reduced the amount awarded.
 A different jury and judge could have found differently.
-(Coffee is often served commercially at temperatures approaching or equal to that served to Stella Liebeck; finding Liebeck 80% or 100% responsible may be reasonable.)
-But the result was hardly an absurdity, and as designated in the constitution, a jury made the decision.
+(Coffee is often served commercially at temperatures approaching or equal to that served to Stella Liebeck, so finding Liebeck 80% or 100% responsible may have been reasonable.)
+But the result was not absurd.
+As designated in the constitution, a jury made the decision.

 When the result of a lawsuit make headlines, it is usually because of a multimillion dollar verdict.
 Those verdicts come from punitive damages, which are only awarded when a company seems unwilling to change its behavior.
 In this way, individual court cases can serve the public interest.

-Despite the rhetoric of businesses under attack by greedy Americans, the evidence does not show an epidemic of frivolous lawsuits winning jackpots.
-As Priceonomicswrote previously, rather than exploding, the number of tort (injury) cases in America decreased 25% from 1999 to 2008 and fell 9% in the nineties.
-Only 5% of civil cases result in punitive damages for an average $50,000 to $60,000, not millions.
+Despite the rhetoric of businesses under attack by greedy Americans, the available evidence contradicts the perception of a frivolous lawsuit epidemic.
+As Priceonomicsreported previously, rather than exploding, the number of tort (injury) cases in America decreased 25% from 1999 to 2008 and fell 9% in the nineties.
+Only five percent of civil cases result in punitive damages—for an average $50,000 to $60,000, not millions.

-Today, the full story of the McDonalds coffee case has gone viral.
-A quick Google search will reveal many media outlets that ran stories on the case.
-Recently Upworthyposted a video produced for the New York Times about Liebeck’s story and it went viral.
+Today, the full story of the McDonald's coffee case has gone viral.
+A quick Google search will reveal many media outlets that ran stories explaining that the verdict was justified.
+Recently, Upworthyposted a video produced for the New York Times about Liebeck’s story.
+That went viral too.

-But the main reason revealing the truth of Liebeck’s case finds such an interested audience is that the misinterpretation of Liebeck as a greedy woman who won the lottery through her lawsuit is accepted as fact.
-And that has a lot to do with how it was used as a public relations strategy by special interests.
+The reason revealing the truth of Liebeck’s case finds such an interested audience is that the misinterpretation of Liebeck as a greedy woman taking advantage of a broken legal system is accepted as fact.
+And that has a lot to do with how it was used as a public relations prop by special interests.